LiteAVSDK/TRTC_Unity/TRTC-Simple-Demo/PrivateEncryption.md

 ```

 ### Generate and set the salt
-On your server, refer to the following command to randomly generate a Base64-encoded, 32-byte salt via OpenSSL.
+On your server, refer to the following command to randomly generate a 32-byte String salt through OpenSSL.

 ```
-// Randomly generate a Base64-encoded, 32-byte salt, and pass the salt to the encryptionSalt parameter of TRTCPayloadPrivateEncryptionConfig. openssl rand -base64 32 3ZZ0nV/rDVUzTa6tXyz+F7rrUYIcxRqX5fiUto/FbZA=
+// Randomly generate a string type, 32-byte salt, and pass the salt to the encryptionSalt parameter of TRTCPayloadPrivateEncryptionConfig. openssl rand -hex 32 e9382c074f22071519e39022141d479241d0008f312138850fbf6d8786db15ca
 ```

 ### Sample code
 ```